GENL 0230 Law in the Information Age

 DAY ONE

-Introduction to the Law and Media Regulation
+Introduction to Law and Media Regulation

 Session 1